 I am also a huge fan of food and travel and those are also fields I will explore with just as much passion as I have for beauty and fashion.
 I didn’t want my blog to give the impression as though I know best and a feeling of it being commercial.
 There is nothing wrong with a makeup artist having a blog to teach people about makeup, or a stylist teaching and introducing certain brands to people who are looking into tips on styling or new brands to choose outfits from.
 But I am not a makeup artist, stylist, or fashion designer, however, all those fields interest me and play a role in my life.

 Travel is a huge passion of mine and I hope to discover more parts of this world and learn about the history and cultures that this planet has.
-Maybe due to the absence of my roots towards a country and people, but I am driven towards knowledge and knowledge that comes in the form of discovery is the best kind.
-There are also many other topics I cover from time to time which fall under Life, however, I am aware of the fact that not everyone focuses on certain topics as I do, so I make sure to have a variety of topics on my blog.
+Maybe due to the absence of my roots towards a country and people, but I am driven towards knowledge, and knowledge that comes in the form of discovery is the best kind.
+There are also many other topics I cover from time to time that fall under Life, however, I am aware of the fact that not everyone focuses on certain topics as I do, so I make sure to have a variety of topics on my blog.

 The intent of your blog is also an important factor to consider from the beginning, and to also revisit this topic as you begin your journey.
 The intent may change as you may realize that the initial intent you had in mind either doesn’t interest you anymore or you have discovered a new intent you would like to try out.